twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 <h1>Stdio</h1>

-<h2>Use div or canvas</h2>
+<h2>Use div or canvas tag</h2>
 Standard input and output can be directed to a `<div>` or to a `<canvas>` HTML tag.
-A `<div>` is used for streamed character input and output, and a `<canvas>` is used for streaming to windowed input and output.
+A `<div>` is used for streamed character input and output, and a `<canvas>` is used for sending characters or simple graphics to windowed input and output.
 In the windowed mode, the position of characters in a "terminal" style window can be specified.

 - `<div id="twr_iodiv">` will be used for `stdin` and `stdout` if found.
 - `<canvas id="twr_iocanvas">` will be used for `stdin` and `stdout` if it exists and no div found.
 - if neither of the above `<div>` or `<canvas>` is defined in your HTML, then `stdout` is sent to the debug console in your browser.
 And `stdin` is not available.
 - If you use `twrWasmModule` options, a fourth `null` options is available.

-Unicode characters and symbols are supported.
+Unicode characters and symbols are supported in `stdout` and `stdin` (see [localization](../api/api-localization.md)).

-The windows console also supports chunky (low res) graphics (each character cell can be used as a 2x3 graphic array).
+The window console also supports chunky (low res) graphics (each character cell can be used as a 2x3 graphic array).

 `stderr` streams to the browser's debug console.